Introduction: The Light Pot Mini Lamp

 I sanded my block of wood using 80 grit sandpaper then followed by 120 grit sandpaper to make it smooth.

 After sanding the wood, drill holes in the wood to route the wires.
-You have to drill two holes, one for the inkpot and one for the bulb as shown in the image.
+Two holes are needed, one for the inkpot and another for the bulb as shown in the image.

 After drilling the holes, go ahead and give it the finish of your liking.
 I painted mine in white.

 Step 5: Making Lamp Shade

 A lamp is incomplete without a lamp shade, so let's make it for our lamp.
 Draw a circle of 8 cm on some colored paper ( I used Hand-Made paper), and cut it out.
 Draw one radius on the disk as shown in picture marked as "3" and cut it out.
 Now make another circle with a radius of 1 cm in the dead center of the disk and cut it out as shown in picture numbered as "4 & 5".

 By now your disk should look like the picture numbered as "6".
 Now take a protractor and align its 90 degree line with the cut radius and mark 25 degrees on both side of the radius (25 degrees from the cut.) and complete the angle using a ruler as shown in the picture marked as "7, 8 & 9".
 Watch my YouTube video to get an idea.
 Cut along the lines drawn and remove both the 25 degree sectors of the disk.